oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ![testbed](./images/tesbed.png)

 #### Generate a Q&A Test dataset
 The platform allows to generate as many questions and answer you desire, based on a single document, that it's part of the knowledge base you have store as vector store with their own embeddings.
-Selecting the proper radio button you will access to the framework test dataset generation capabilities:
+Selecting the proper radio button **Generate Q&A Test Set** you will access to the framework test dataset generation capabilities:

 ![generate](./images/generatenew.png)